slcs-jsc/jurassic/docs/manual/radiance_data.md

   In `rad.tab` it is typically replaced/filled with the **computed** tangent point derived from the actual refracted ray path.

+!!! note
-> Note: The exact interpretation of `vp*` and the use of tangent point
-> fields depends on geometry (limb, nadir, zenith, occultation).
-The key point
-> is that `rad.tab` should contain the *evaluated* geometry consistent
-> with the ray tracing used by the forward model.
+    The exact interpretation of `vp*` and the use of tangent point fields depends on geometry (limb, nadir, zenith, occultation).
+The key point is that `rad.tab` should contain the *evaluated* geometry consistent with the ray tracing used by the forward model.

 ---